zenmumbler/promised-db/README.md

         // (optional) do something when the cursor has iterated to the end of the range })
       .catch(error => {
-        // (optional) handle an error occuring inside cursor handling });
+        // (optional) handle an error occurring inside cursor handling });

-    // if you don't need to wait for the result you don't have to wrap requests stuff.delete(someOtherKey);
+    // if you don't care about the result you don't have to wrap requests stuff.delete(someOtherKey);

     // the optional return value of this function is the result type of